cardano-foundation/CIPs/CIP-1694/README.md

 This would provide a mechanism for allowing those with literal stake in the game to have a stronger vote.
 The weighting should be carefully chosen.

+PV why the pledge and not the actual current amount of delegated stake?

 ##### Automatic re-delegation of DReps

 A DRep could optionally list another DRep credential in their registration certificate.